alan-s/eigenface-recognition/README.md

 - Enrol up to 1000 images from disk
 - Supports image capture from a video source, like USB webcameras
 - Supports images of any size, with variable resize option
-- Apply historgram equalisation to minimise impact of lighting variation
+- Apply histogram equalisation to minimise impact of lighting variation
 - Attempt matching of a single input face

 ## Why

-I was curious to revist the project, and after fixing deprecated code, I thought I'd upload a working version for anyone else interested in this domain.
+I was curious to revisit the project, and after fixing deprecated code, I thought I'd upload a working version for anyone else interested in this domain.

 ## Running Eigenface Recognition
-I've included a packaged executible with the necessary libraries.
+I've included a packaged executable with the necessary libraries.
 You can always compile the source yourself.

 ## Notes
-- The eignface approach to face recognition doesn't necessarily scale as the number of input images grows (especially in the naive appraoch utilised here), hence there is an upper bound of 1000 images for enrollment.
+- The eigenface approach to face recognition doesn't necessarily scale as the number of input images grows (especially in the naive approach utilised here), hence there is an upper bound of 1000 images for enrolment.
 We observe at least a quadratic time-complexity (see table below)
-- A karger image dimension increases the number of data points for which the covariance matrix needs to be computed, and thus compute time.
+- A larger image dimension increases the number of data points for which the covariance matrix needs to be computed, and thus compute time.
 A default dimension of 23x60 is recommended for increasing datasets, which may impact accuracy of recognition, but reduce computation time
-- Eignfaces are notorisuly suspectible to face position, expression, and lighting.
-The best input images are frontfacing with good lighting, and with the face almost entirly the content of the image.
-The use of a histogram equalisation filter attemps to mitigate any variance in lighting
+- Eigenfaces are notoriously susceptible to face position, expression, and lighting.
+The best input images are front facing with good lighting, and with the face almost entirely the content of the image.
+The use of a histogram equalisation filter attempts to mitigate any variance in lighting

 <img src="images/eigenface_recognition_04.png" width="500" height="310"/>